Two recent Health Affairs blog posts cite strategies to re-engineer Graduate Medical Education (GME) to better serve integrated primary care.

 - The second post, “Integrating Behavioral Medicine into Primary Care GME: A Necessary Paradigm for 21st Century Ambulatory Practice,” describes the advantages of incorporating behavioral medicine training into the THCGME program for pediatricians, general internists, and family medicine physicians in light of the current mental health workforce shortage.
 The lead author is Dr. Alan Axelson, the Medical Director of InterCare Psychiatric Services in Pittsburg.
 The seven authors argue that THCGME curriculum should include training in medication management as well as brief evidence-based psychotherapy or counselling for treating common mental health (MH) issues encountered in primary care (PC) settings.
 Treating MH issues in PC may be beneficial for many reasons such as reducing stigma for patients and patients may be more likely to seek help from a provider with whom they have an established relationship.
 Additionally, if PC providers are trained to provide treatment for common MH disorders, this may allow “mental health clinicians to focus on the most challenging patients.”
 The THCGME curriculum may also be expanded based on the specific PC discipline to include training in geriatrics, preventive medicine, palliative medicine, and public health.
 Integrating behavioral medicine as well as other areas of training into the existing THCGME curriculum may help prepare “effective and knowledgeable leaders” for the primary care workforce.

-GME recommendations by the Institute of Medicine may be found at:
+Learn more about the GME recommendations by the Institute of Medicine.